-- 1. Students must be enrolled as a full-time student in the Brookwood School District. - 2.
-Courses taken must not be ones offered at Brookwood. - 3.
+1. Students must be enrolled as a full-time student in the Brookwood School District.

+- 2. Courses taken must not be ones offered at Brookwood. - 3.
 Students must be in good academic standing, no failing grades from current school year. - 4.
 Students must have prior approval from the School Counselor and the Principal. - 5.
-Students who receive a failing grade or fail to complete the course, in which the school has already made payment, are required to reimburse the district for all costs related to the course. - Textbooks and other materials must be returned to Brookwood Schools at the completion of the course or the student will be expected to reimburse the cost.
+Students who receive a failing grade or fail to complete the course, in which the school has already made payment, are required to reimburse the district for all costs related to the course. - 6.
+Textbooks and other materials must be returned to Brookwood Schools at the completion of the course or the student will be expected to reimburse the cost. - 7.
+Brookwood Jr./Sr. High School students have the option to be full-time virtual students via an on-line school (such as Wisconsin Virtual School), or other program designated by the school district, as outlined in School Board Policy 341: Educational Options Available to Resident Children.
+Families should contact the school for more information.